 Most skiers ride from turn to turn with an a-frame shape in the legs.
 This is when the feet are wider apart than the knees.
 This can happen by either the knees dropping in or the feet splitting out or both.
 This makes the shape in the legs non symmetrical and the skis usually at different angles between the turns.
 This can cause inconsistency between turns due to the skis being tilted at different angles.
 This a-frame in the legs will put stress on the knee joints and tension in the muscles throughout the body.
 An a-frame is one of the biggest factors behind skiers having problems in powder and variable terrains.
-A-Frame’s are usually more predominant on one direction.
-The reasons A-frame’s are so common are:
+A-Frame’s are usually more predominant in one direction.

-To improve your lateral control you need to activate your inner thigh (adductor muscle group).
-It’s a muscle group that doesn’t get used heavily in sport and everyday life so a specific training routine is needed to first raise awareness to the muscles and then develop your strength and skill at using them.
+To improve your symmettry you need to activate the muscle groups that control adduction and abduction in your legs.
+These muscle groups doesn’t get used heavily in sport or everyday life so a specific training routine is needed to first raise awareness of the muscles and then develop your strength and skill at using them.

 The skier symmetry test will raise your awareness and develop strength and you can do it in the comfort of your own home or in any area with a polished surface.
 If done properly you should be recruiting the correct muscles to develop awareness and strength in a very ski specific fashion.

 Please watch the following video on how to perform the test.
 Learning to use these muscles will allow you to ski with a much more powerful framework in your legs, conquering all the terrains you dreamed about skiing with performance and control.